SoFi Alternatives

 The quickest way to narrow it down is to decide which part of SoFi you are actually replacing, because that splits the field cleanly.

 - You use the active side but want automation with your own holdings.
-M1 Finance lets you design a portfolio and weights while it handles the buying and rebalancing.
+M1 Finance lets you design a portfolio and weights while it handles the buying and rebalancing; Walnut keeps you choosing the holdings too but leaves the trades for you to approve at your existing broker.

 - You want stronger conversational AI for research.
-Magnifi is a conversational AI assistant for exploring funds and stocks in natural language.
+Magnifi is a conversational AI assistant for exploring funds and stocks in natural language; Walnut is conversational too but anchored to the real holdings in the broker you connect.

-Two practical checks before you commit: whether you must move your money into a new app or can keep your existing broker, and the regulatory posture (discretionary manager, brokerage, or informational tool).
-For the broader landscape, see the best robo-advisors of 2026 roundup, and the Wealthfront alternatives guide for the robo side in detail.
+Two practical checks before you commit: whether you must move your money into a new app (SoFi, M1) or can keep your existing broker (Walnut), and the regulatory posture (discretionary manager, brokerage, or informational tool).
+For the wider field, see the best robo-advisors of 2026 roundup, and the Wealthfront alternatives guide for the robo side in detail.

 The bottom line

 SoFi is strong at one specific job: putting investing, banking, and borrowing in one app, with a robo, self-directed trading, and AI coaching all in the same place.
 The reason to look at alternatives is almost always that you want one of those pieces done better.
-Wealthfront and Betterment are deeper robo-advisors, and Fidelity Go is the no-fee or low-fee option on smaller balances.
+Wealthfront and Betterment are deeper robo-advisors, and Fidelity Go is the no-fee or low-fee option on smaller balances, all of which manage the money for you.
 M1 Finance keeps the automation but lets you choose the holdings.
 Magnifi goes further on conversational AI research.
-And Walnut connects your real broker so you can analyze and decide yourself through Claude or ChatGPT instead of moving your money into a new app.
+And Walnut, sitting in the same breath as all of them, connects your real broker so you can analyze and decide yourself through Claude or ChatGPT instead of moving your money into a new app.
 There is no single best alternative; match the tool to which part of SoFi you want to replace.
+If you truly want hands-off, a robo like Wealthfront or Betterment, or SoFi’s own automated investing, is still the better call.
 Walnut is one option, not the answer for everyone, and Walnut is not an investment adviser.

 FAQ